AishaShamon/Edubridge-Data-Analytics/README.md

 # Edubridge-Data-Analytics
-This repository contains all the Projects, Hackathons/Datathons, Competitions and Challenges of data science, presented in the form of Jupyter Notebooks.
+This repository contains all the Projects, Competitions and Challenges of data analytics.
+## Tools
+Python : Python3, NumPy, Pandas, Seaborn, Matplotlib
+R
+## Skills
+Python3,R , Data Analysis, Statistical Modeling, Data Visualization, Statistics.
+## Projects
+Supermarket analysis using python:The object of the dataset is to predict the earning of the supermarket